andregn26/MovieScreen-client/README.md

 ## Features

+#### Server-side (Express.js and Mongoose):

+- Set up Express.js for routing and handling API requests.
+- Use Mongoose to interact with MongoDB for storing user data, movie information, reviews, and user favorites.

+#### Authentication and Authorization:

-- User authentication and authorization system
+- Implement user authentication using JWT (JSON Web Tokens) for secure and stateless authentication.
+- Use middleware to handle authorization checks for protected routes.

+#### User Profile:

+- Create a user profile system where users can sign up, log in, and customize their profiles.
-- User profile creation and customization
+- Allow users to update profile details, including avatars and other personal information.

-- Movie search and discovery using TMDB API
+#### Movie Search and Discovery (TMDB API):

+- Integrate with TMDB API to fetch movie data, including details and images.
+- Implement a search feature for users to discover new movies.

+#### Favorite Movies List:

-- Save favorite movies to a personal list
+- Enable users to save their favorite movies to a personal list.
+- Use MongoDB to store user-specific favorite movie data.

+#### Review and Rating System:

-- Review and rating system for movies
+- Implement a review and rating system where users can provide feedback on movies.
+- Store reviews and ratings in the database and associate them with the corresponding movies.

+#### Community Sharing:

-- Share movies and reviews within the community
+- Enable users to share their favorite movies and reviews within the community.

-## User Stories

-### Version 1.0 (Initial Release)

-- [x] As a user, I want to register an account
-- [ ] As a user, I want to customize my profile, adding a profile picture, bio, or other details, to make my profile unique.
-- [x] As a user, I want the application to have a responsive design, ensuring usability across various devices.
-- [ ] As a user, I want to save my favorite movies to a list, so I can easily access them later.
-- [ ] As a movie lover, I want to view detailed information about a movie (e.g., synopsis, release date, ratings, cast), so I can make informed decisions about what to watch.

-### Version 1.1 (Updates and Enhancements)

-- [ ] As a user, I want to see skeleton components when the data is loading.
+- Implement social features like commenting on reviews or liking a movie.

+#### Client-side (React.js, TailwindCSS, DaisyUI, React Router, Swiper.js):

+- Develop a responsive and interactive user interface using React.js.
+- Utilize TailwindCSS for styling, and integrate DaisyUI components for enhanced UI elements.
+- Implement React Router for navigation between different pages of the app.
+- Use Swiper.js for creating a visually appealing movie carousel or slider.

 ## Lessons Learned